suzaku-io/suzaku/doc/contributor/README.md

 Having all that in a cross-platform environment is close to impossible.
 Until Suzaku :smile:

 The current frameworks for cross-platform (or even plain web) app development tend to be either based on JavaScript, or not support all the three major mobile platforms (web, Android and iOS).
-This is fine for simple applications but as your requirements and complexity grow, you'll want a more solid language and a flexible framework to get the job done.
+JavaScript is fine for simple applications but as your requirements and complexity grow, you'll want a more solid language and a flexible framework to get the job done.

 Suzaku was born out of the frustration of using JavaScript web frameworks in Scala.js.
 Even though Scala.js takes a lot of